Submit batch computing jobs to MMCloud

 sos run /<location>/my_pipeline.sos --gene TREM2

-You save these lines to run_my_job.sh and use mm_jobman.sh to submit them — mm_jobman.sh is a utility script which calls executables aws and float to prepare and submit jobs.
-The script is available here on GitHub.
+You save these lines to run_my_job.sh and use mm_jobman.sh to submit them — mm_jobman.sh is a utility script which calls executables aws and float (or any other binary names to be specified using --float-executable) to prepare and submit jobs.

 mm_jobman.sh run_my_job.sh \